Betzabeth Sarco

 Betzabeth Rebecca Sarco Colmenarez (born 26 April 1994) is a Venezuelan freestyle wrestler.
+She is a bronze medalist in the women's 57 kg event at the 2018 South American Games held in Cochabamba, Bolivia.
+She is also a three-time bronze medalist in this event at the Pan American Wrestling Championships.

 Career

-In 2015, she represented Venezuela at the Pan American Games in Toronto, Canada and she competed in the 58 kg event where she was eliminated in her first match by Yanet Sovero.
+In 2015, Sarco represented Venezuela at the Pan American Games in Toronto, Canada and she competed in the 58 kg event where she was eliminated in her first match by Yanet Sovero.
 Sovero went on to win one of the bronze medals.
 Later that year, Sarco competed in the 58 kg event at the 2015 World Wrestling Championships held in Las Vegas, United States where she was eliminated in her first match by Tetyana Lavrenchuk of Ukraine.

-In 2018, she won one of the bronze medals in the 57 kg event at the South American Games held in Cochabamba, Bolivia.
+In 2018, Sarco won one of the bronze medals in the 57 kg event at the South American Games held in Cochabamba, Bolivia.

 At the 2020 Pan American Wrestling Championships held in Ottawa, Canada, she won one of the bronze medals in the 57 kg event.
 She also competed in the 2020 Pan American Wrestling Olympic Qualification Tournament, also held in Ottawa, Canada, without qualifying for the 2020 Summer Olympics in Tokyo, Japan.
 She also failed to qualify for the Olympics at the World Olympic Qualification Tournament held in Sofia, Bulgaria.

+Sarco competed at the 2024 Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico hoping to qualify for the 2024 Summer Olympics in Paris, France.
+She was eliminated in her first match by Luisa Valverde of Ecuador.